 Looking for the best online course platforms to power your eLearning business?
-You’re in the right place!
+You’re in the right place.

-In the second section, we’ll look at online learning platforms.
-These are marketplaces where you can list your course alongside courses from other sellers and tap into a much larger audience.
+In the first section, I cover the best platforms for creating and selling courses on a website you own.
+In the second section, I look at online learning marketplaces where you can list your course alongside others and tap into a bigger audience.

 TL;DR: